Flank/flank-dashboard/metrics/coverage_converter/docs/02_coverage_converter_publishing.md

 Pros:
 - Easy to configure.
 - Great integration with GitHub Actions.
-- Does not require any configuration files to publish.
+- It does not require any configuration files to publish.
 - Can publish any file type, so downloading the CLI user gets the ready-to-use application.

 Cons:
 - More complex configuration for monorepo (could be solved with tags, etc..)
-- Downloading to CI action becomes a bit more complex compared to the [alternatives](#Personal-Package-Archive-(PPA)-Homebrew-and-Chocolatey), see more [here](#Downloading-using-the-command-line-commands)
+- Downloading to CI action becomes a bit more complex compared to the [alternatives](#Personal-Package-Archive-(PPA)-Homebrew-and-Chocolatey); see more [here](#Downloading-using-the-command-line-commands)

 So, the GitHub Releases is the best choice in our case because it allows us easily configure the publishing and allows users to easily download and start using the Coverage Converter tool.